sodadata/docs/soda-cloud/monitors.md

 ## Metric types

-Soda Cloud makes several built-in metric types available for you to select when you create a monitor.
-You can select a metric type that applies to an entire dataset, such as "Row Count", or a metric type that applies only to an individual column.
+Soda Cloud makes three metric types available for you to select when you create a monitor.

+* **Dataset:** a metric type that applies to an entire dataset
+* **Column:** a metric type that applies only to an individual column in your dataset
+* **Custom:** also known as a SQL metric, a metric type that enable you to define SQL queries that Soda executes against an entire dataset or against individual columns

 Read [Metrics]({% link soda/metrics.md %}) to learn more.

-* **If you added your dataset via [Soda Cloud]({% link soda-cloud/add-datasets.md %}#connection-details), "Row count" is temporarily the only metric type available to select in Metric Type.** If you added your dataset using Soda SQL, Soda Cloud makes several metric types available to select, depending upon the type of data in the dataset.
+**If you added your dataset via [Soda Cloud]({% link soda-cloud/add-datasets.md %}#connection-details), "Row count" is temporarily the only metric type available to select in Metric Type.** If you added your dataset using Soda SQL, Soda Cloud makes several metric types available to select, depending upon the type of data in the dataset.
-* Note that monitors can only use built-in metrics, not custom metrics, also known as SQL metrics.
-See [Metrics]({% link soda/metrics.md %}) for more detail.

 Some metric types test for missing or valid data in columns in your dataset.
 If you use one of the metric types listed below, Soda Cloud displays a link to **Modify Validity Rules**.
 Click the link to define what qualifies as valid or missing data.